stevenjacobson1/ASUG-AI163/exercises/ex4/ex4-create-joule-agent.md

 * Save the Agent

-## Summary — Exercise 4: Create a Joule Agent 🔧
+## Summary — Ex.
+4: Create a Joule Agent 🔧

 This page explains how to create a **Joule Agent** in SAP Joule and configure it with the previously created **Joule Skills** and relevant document grounding.
 The agent acts as an intelligent assistant that can **create, update, or track shipments** in the **SAP Business Network Global Track and Trace (GTT)** system.